Lord, Fusitu'a, Member of Parliament, Tonga, Standing Committee on Population and Development

 Hon.
 Ms., Khayriniso Yusufi, Member of Parliament, Tajikistan, Chairperson of the Standing Committee on Social Issues, Family and Health Care

-The Asia-Pacific region is home to more than 60 per cent of young people aged 15 to 24.
-They are a major human resource for development, key agents for social change and driving force for economic development and technological innovation.
-However, the full potential of many young people across the region remains untapped as many of them still face obstacles in their access to education, health care, employment and civil participation.
-Many of them are unable to protect themselves from HIV, STIs and unwanted pregnancies among other SRH challenges.
-As a result, they are unable to engage in decent work, thus jeopardizing their futures and limiting their ability to contribute to the development of their families, communities and nations.
+The Asia-Pacific region is home to more than 60 per cent of the world's young people aged 15 to 24.
+They are irreplaceable human resources for the future, key agents for social change, and driving force for economic development and technological innovation.
+However, the full potential of many young people across the region remains untapped as they still face obstacles in access to education, healthcare, employment and civil participation.

-Members of this Standing Committee will be expected to examine and advocate on issues which affects young people and share policy options and recommendations with other member countries to achieve sustainable human development.
-Through this joint action, members of the Standing Committee will therefore highlight parliamentarians' role and responsibility in safeguarding the rights, needs and aspirations of young people through targeted policies and investments.
+Members of this Standing Committee are expected to examine and advocate on issues which affect young people, and share policy options and recommendations with other member countries to achieve sustainable human development.
+Through joint action and targeted policies, members of the Standing Committee will highlight parliamentarians' role and responsibility in safeguarding the rights, needs and aspirations of young people.